robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 The solution is broadly MVVM but borrows somewhat from the Redux/TCA architecture.
 I took the decision not to implement a full reducer architecture due to time constraints and the size of the application.
 Pragmatism won.
 The Model holds the View _state_, and communicates changes in state to the View via an observed (Combine) state property.
 The states are, for the most part, simple enums.
 I stopped short of including all relevant state data as associated values.
 Actions are also not encoded in a typesafe way due to the limited number of them (typically one per screen).
 Taking this architectural approach still gives a nice uniform structure to both ViewControllers and Models, and allows for their extension in a predictable way.
 It also simplifies testing by moving as much of the logic as possible to the Model.

-A simple `NavigationViewController` handles navigation with an back-button override to prevent return to the login screen.
+A simple `NavigationViewController` handles navigation with a back-button override to prevent return to the login screen.

 The app is split by screen, with a ViewController and Model for each one, as well as an associated Error type.
 There are associated table cells for the Account Details screen which holds its own state due to its simplicity.
 Each screen is in its own directory.

 I moved miscellaneous files into a Misc directory to keep the top-level clean.
 These include the `Info.plist`, assets, and fonts.
 There's a single `String` extension for email vaildation in the `Extensions` directory.
 Storyboards were similarly moved into a directory.

 Error states are provided to all ViewControllers and error handling is implemented reasonably thoroughly.
-To test e.g. the Accounts loading failure state it's necessary to e.g. remove the session token prior to the network call in `DataProvider`.
+To test e.g. the Accounts loading failure state it's necessary to remove the session token prior to the network call in `DataProvider`.

 All screens load data asynchronously, where appropriate, with loading indicators.